 Create a Sim IDX App Endpoints API Key

 Your API will need a Sim IDX App Endpoints API key to access your authenticated endpoints.
-They can generate a new key from the Sim dashboard.
+You can generate a new key from the Sim dashboard.

 To generate a new API key, visit the Keys page and click the New button.

 When creating the key, its purpose should be set to Sim IDX App Endpoints.
-This key must be kept secure and should not be exposed in client-side code.
+Keep this key secure and do not expose it in client-side code.

 Understanding the Authentication Middleware